Everything you can do

 Auto

 The smart default.
-Auto reads your question and routes it: short factual prompts stay in Fast chat, multi-step reasoning goes to Thinking, and "research me everything about X" requests become Deep Research automatically.
-Use Auto when you don’t want to think about modes.
+Auto reads your question and routes it: short prompts stay in Fast chat, deeper analysis goes to Thinking, and broad report requests can become Deep Research.
+Use Auto when you want the product to choose the lightest mode that can still answer the request.

 Fast